YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

   - For example, you can write a bash script to launch a server on your instance
   - Bootstrapping means launching commands when a machine starts

-# AMI
+# AMI (Amazon Machine Image)
-An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance
+- An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance
+- You can launch EC2 instances from:
+  • A Public AMI: AWS provided
+  • Your own AMI: you make and maintain them yourself
+  • An AWS Marketplace AMI: an AMI someone else made (and potentially sells)

 # Key Pairs (aka Private Key File)
 - When we launch our instance, we will need to select a key pair